Skip to Content

 Benefits

-CAR T-cell therapy currently treats fewer cancers — but has the potential to help with many more variations with more research.
-This method allows researchers to program receptors for cancers that the body does not recognize or have T cells for.
-Once scientists can identify the naturally occurring antigens on cancer cells, they can begin to build receptors that match them.
+All of these methods allow clinical researchers to select and program receptors to target cancers that the body does not efficiently recognize.
+Once scientists identify the naturally occurring antigens on cancer cells, they can begin to build receptors that match them.

-Between CAR T-cell therapy and engineered T-cell therapy, the ultimate goal is to develop treatment methods for as many cancers as possible whether the body can recognize them or not.
+Between CAR T cell therapy and engineered T cell therapy, the ultimate goal is to develop treatment methods for as many cancers as possible while improving the manufacturing process for wider accessibility.

 T Cell Separation

-Human T Cell Separation with BACS Microbubbles from Akadeum
+Human T Cell Separation With BACS™ Microbubbles From Akadeum

-Akadeum’s Human T Cell Isolation Kits allow for quick, gentle, and easy high throughput human T cell enrichment prior to cell sorting that is specifically designed to maintain the health and physiology of delicate cells of interest while maximizing retention, delivering a highly enriched population of target cells to enable better science.
-With Akadeum’s microbubbles, you can quickly and easily interrogate the full sample volume – directly in the sample container – using a fast and easy workflow.
+Akadeum’s Human T Cell Isolation Kits allow for quick, gentle, and easy high throughput human T cell enrichment before cell sorting.
+The Akadeum team designed this technology to maintain the health and physiology of delicate cells of interest while maximizing retention, delivering a highly enriched population of target cells to enable better science.
+With Akadeum’s microbubbles, you can quickly and easily interrogate the full sample volume—directly in the sample container—using a fast and easy workflow.

 SHOP NOW >>